Region 14 Comprehensive Center — government-backed educational organization

 Step 02 — Key design decisions

-The highly specialized nature of the map required deep collaboration.
-I partnered directly with the Front-End Developer and a specialized Map/CMS Developer to ensure the UX vision was technically viable within the state's backend constraints.As a state agency, strict WCAG compliance was non-negotiable.
-I ensured all map interactions, spatial data filtering, and layout choices were fundamentally designed for screen-reader compatibility and keyboard navigation.
+I partnered directly with the Front-End Developer to ensure the UX vision was technically viable within the backend constraints.
+As a support to the U.S Department of Education, strict WCAG compliance was non-negotiable.

 Design progression

-Map Visual Designs
+Visual Designs of the CSPS

 05